landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 4. Wetlands Survey Group: Please see Barbra Hubble for any necessary instruments.

 **Software:** *[Include relevant information about the software that will be used to generate data.
 Where to access the documentation.
 Intellectual property information about the software to be aware of. ]*
-1. Meteorological Group: Up-to-date Software for the meterological data can be found in the group's GitHub Repository: https://github.com/OSUMetero/BrianWetlands
+1. Meteorological Group: Up-to-date Software for the meteorological data can be found in the group's GitHub Repository: https://github.com/OSUMetero/BrianWetlands

 2. Bird Survey Group: Software for importing the data from the GPS units can be found on any computer in the Digital Earth Lab.